xposure/ImGuiSharp/README.md

 # ImGuiSharp AS-IS

+- Currently not maintained as the code has been used in another project and heavily modified.
+This code is put here AS-IS for other developers to use, alter or do whatever they see fit.

 [LICENSE](https://github.com/ocornut/imgui/blob/master/LICENSE) Will retain ImGui's license for the time being.

 Near completion of most of the port for ImGui to .NET.
 I would say I'm around the 90% mark and I'm currently working on the demo side to finish off any pieces I missed along the way.
 Here are some random points of interest.